Actively Recruiting

 - Infections not responding to treatment

-- Difficulty swallowing
+- Difficulty swallowing medication

-- Unable to use audio/video telecommunication
+- Unable to participate in audio/video telecommunication or drug shipment

-- Participation in another investigational study within 30 days prior to enrollment
+- Participation in another investigational study within 30 days

 - Known blood clotting risk factors unless benefits outweigh risks

-- Women of child-bearing potential not using effective contraception
+- Women of childbearing potential not using effective contraception

 - Pregnant or nursing women